 There are many decisions that you must make as a litigant when filing your initial petition.
 A family law trial attorney Orlando knows that although a petition can be amended at a future time, doing so often involves an additional motion and hearing.
 You may prefer to have the allegations and relief you seek determined at the outset.
 Discuss your preferences and the facts of your case with your family trial attorney before filing your case.
 Make sure to the best of your knowledge that your claims and allegations are properly and fully represented from the start of your case.

 In your petition you may wish to ask the court for relief such as equal or majority timesharing with your children, an award of alimony, the partition and sale of a marital home, and other forms of equitable relief/distribution of marital property.
 If your case is for the establishment of paternity, you may ask the court for scientific/genetic testing and/or the establishment of child support.
 The general principle (with many exceptions) is that if a litigant does not petition for specific relief, the court might not grant their request at a future time.
+One way to ensure you are best prepared is to take the other party’s deposition.

 The circuit court offers litigants many chances to resolve their family law case(s) on their own terms.
 Litigants often complete their case during the financial disclosure phase known as discovery.
 Sometimes the burden of exchanging years or months of financial documents can be burdensome and cause litigants to reconsider extending their family case.
 Other times, the parties simple evolve in their positions as parents or reasonably prudent professionals and reach settlement agreements prior to attending mediation.
 Your family law trial attorney Orlando will assist you in performing financial discovery and oversee the process to ensure your disclosures are completed within reason pending certain objections that may be proper.